Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Application to wave progagation problems

 The regularity of solutions of these problems form has been addressed in \cite[Lemma~{4.13}]{melenk-sauter11} and \cite[Prop.~{5.4.5}, Rem.~{5.4.6}]{melenk02}.
-The procedure is as follows: the regularity can be analyzed locally and the boundary or the interface may be flattened by (local) changes of variables so that one is reduced to the analysis on balls (interior estimates and transmission problems), half-balls (boundary estimates).
+The procedure is as follows: the regularity can be analyzed locally and the boundary or the interface may be flattened by (local) changes of variables so that one is reduced to the analysis on balls (interior estimates and transmission problems) or half-balls (boundary estimates).
 Note that that Lemma~\ref{lemma:lemma2.6} (and \cite[Lemma~{4.3.4}]{melenk02}) provide that the analyticity classes are invariant under bi-analytic changes of variables.
 Hence, one may apply \cite[Prop.~{5.5.1}]{melenk02} (interior analytic regularity), \cite[Prop.~{5.5.3}]{melenk02} (boundary analytic regularity for Neumann problems) as well as \cite[Prop.~{5.5.4}]{melenk02} (interface analytic regularity) if $\interface \neq \emptyset$, to problem \eqref{eq:rescaled_heterogeneous_helmholtz}.
 Considering as an example the case of boundary regularity, we apply \cite[Prop.~{5.5.3}]{melenk02} with the following choices

-where $\gamma_{n^2}$ and $C_{n^2}$ are the analyticity constants of the coefficient $n^2$ and the $O(\cdot)$-notation absorbs the modification of constants due to the analytic change of variables.
+where $\gamma_{n^2}$ and $C_{n^2}$ are the analyticity constants of the coefficient $n^2$ and the $O(\cdot)$-notation absorbs the modification of constants due to the analytic change of variables when transforming to a half-ball.
 By combining the finitely many local contributions, we arrive at

 where we applied the stability estimate \eqref{eq:stability_estimate} as well as $\CsolveM \gtrsim 1$.
 The stability estimate \eqref{eq:stability_estimate} shows that the bound is valid for $p \in \{0,1\}$ as well, so that $\Skm(\widetilde{f},\widetilde{g}) \in \AnaClass{C \CsolveM k^{-1} (C_{\widetilde{f}} +k C_{\widetilde{g}})}{\gamma}{\partition}$, i.e., \ref{WP3} holds with $\Can = O(1)$.